mathjax/MathJax-docs/input/tex/differences.rst

 ``\text{some \textbf{bold} text}`` will produce the output "some
 \\textbf{bold} text", not "some **bold** text".

-There is an extension (new in version 3.1) that implements a numnber of text-mode macros within the ``\text{}`` macro and other ones that produce text-mode material.
+There is an extension (new in version 3.1) that implements a number of text-mode macros within the ``\text{}`` macro and other ones that produce text-mode material.
 See the :ref:`tex-textmacros` documentation for details.